On the Influence of Shape, Texture and Color for Learning Semantic Segmentation

 Based on a pool of contour filled texture images of different classes we can create a surrogate segmentation task by filling the segments of arbitrary segmentation masks with the generated texture images.
-We choose Voronoi diagrams \cite{torquato2002CellRandomField} as surrogate segmentation task.
+We choose Voronoi diagrams \cite{Aurenhammer1991VoronoiDS} as surrogate segmentation task.
 Therefore, we sample $N$ pixels $p_i$ on the image so called sites and generate the corresponding Voronoi diagram by dividing the image into $N$ cells by assigning each image pixel to the nearest site $p_i$ w.r.t.\ the Euclidean distance.
 All points with equidistance to multiple sites form the cell boundaries and define the partition by convex polygons.
 We then fill each cell randomly but uniformly with respect to the class with crops of the pool of contour filled texture images.
 To generate an entire dataset, we create and fill as many Voronoi diagrams as the number of images in the base dataset.
 Note, that this extraction method does not allow for one to one correspondence between a base dataset image and a texture image.